FluffyBullet/first_template/README.md

 - [Bugs to fixed]
     - [] Contact us events and idea's text area to display a multiple lines rather than single line.
+        + This is caused by contact form having restricted line spacing.
+This can be corrected on re-formatting the form, on future updates.

 - [Format]
 - [HTML Validation]